LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/results.md

 auto-context network up until the 54 micron ROI.
 However, after that, the auto-context networks produce drastically better results, making the computational overhead justifiable.
-When considering segmentation performance restricted directly to neuropil, our best auto-context network (AcRLSD) performs on par with the current state of the art when considering VoI:
+When considering segmentation performance restricted directly to neuropil, our best auto-context network (AcrLSD) performs on par with the current state of the art when considering VoI:

 <div style="text-align: center;">